-We currently have about 70 varieties of apples in production and another 200 varieties or so planted but not yet fruiting.
+Welcome to Adventures in Flavor!
+300+ varieties of apples are here, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
-The following alphabetized list includes details of those varieties which have borne fruit.
-Those without information listed at the bottom of the page are young trees which either haven't fruited yet or haven't fruited enough to give us a good idea of their characteristics.
-We will update this list with information as it becomes available.
+The following alphabetized list includes details of those varieties which have borne fruit, and we continually update descriptions where there are currently none as those new-to-us varieties start producing.
 Please note that many of our fruit varieties are grown in very limited quantities and will not be available at all farmers' market or CSA pickup location sites.

 Many people like to keep notes about the various varieties.
-We've made up a spreadsheet with the list of varieties, descriptions, a rating system, and a place for notes.
-You are welcome to download this spreadsheet to use on your own computer at home.
-We recommend not printing it, as it would use a lot of paper!
-To get the spreadsheet, click this link: Apple Varieties Spreadsheet
+We've made up a spreadsheet with the list of 70 of our varieties, descriptions, a rating system, and a place for notes.
+You are welcome to download this spreadsheet to use on your own computer at home - and feel free to then add more varieties which are not already on the spreadsheet.
+(We recommend not printing it, as it would use a lot of paper!)
+To get the spreadsheet click here.

 If you'd like to sponsor a young tree, Click here.